Raykang35/Lammps_INS/README.md

 2 H
 ```

-2. Relax the structure using Lammps
+2. Relax the structure using Lammps (relax.in)

 3. Run Phonopy to create supercell structure